daniel92er/IBMcourse/Assingment.txt

 # Initialize the Dash app
 app = dash.Dash(__name__)

+# Clear the layout and do not display exception till callback gets executed
+app.config.suppress_callback_exceptions = True

 # Set the title of the dashboard
 #app.title = "Automobile Statistics Dashboard"